 - 1 All vegetation removal must occur between September 15th to February 15th to avoid impacts to CAGN, LBVI and other nesting birds. - 2.
-Corps-approved biological monitor will continue to monitor and survey the proposed action area and adjacent habitats throughout construction and restoration activities for the presence of special status species, and will confirm that conservation measures are sufficient to avoid or minimize impacts to these species, or shall recommend additional measures as warranted.
-Prior to construction activities, the Corps-approved biological monitor shall conduct pre-construction environmental training for all construction crew members.
+A biological monitor approved by the Corps' Environmental Resources Branch will monitor construction activities to ensure compliance with all environmental commitments.
+The biological monitor will survey the proposed Project area and adjacent habitats throughout construction and restoration activities for the presence of special status species and will confirm that conservation measures are sufficient to avoid or minimize impacts to these species, or recommend additional measures as warranted. - 3 Prior to construction activities, the Corps-approved biological monitor shall conduct pre-construction environmental training for all construction crew members.
 The training shall focus on required avoidance/minimization measures and conditions of regulatory agency permits and approvals.
-The training shall also include a summary of sensitive species and habitats potentially present within and adjacent to the proposed action area. - 3 Prior to construction activities, the Corps-approved biological monitor shall conduct pre-construction environmental training for all construction crew members.
-The training shall focus on required avoidance/minimization measures and conditions of regulatory agency permits and approvals.
-The training shall also include a summary of sensitive species and habitats potentially present within and adjacent to the proposed action area. - 4 Portable sound walls will be required for work occurring between February 15th to September 15th of any year. - 5 The construction contractor will be required to monitor noise regularly during the nesting season (February 15 September 15).
-Ambient noise levels will be recorded by the Corps-approved biological monitor prior to the nesting season, or prior to construction during that period to ensure that 1) noise does not exceed 60 dBA for
+The training shall also include a summary of sensitive species and habitats potentially present within and adjacent to the proposed action area. - 4 Portable sound walls will be required for work occurring between February 15th to August 15th of any year. - 5 The biological monitor will be required to monitor noise regularly during the nesting season (February 15 August 15).
+Ambient noise levels were recorded in January and August 2021 (Appendix A).
+Noise monitoring will occur to ensure that 1) noise does not exceed 60 A-weighted decibels (dBA) of equivalent continuous sound level (Leq) hourly in areas at or below 60 dBA or another agreed upon limit with the Service, or 2) where pre-construction ambient noise is greater than 60 dBA, noise does not exceed 5 dBA Leq hourly above ambient conditions or another agreed upon limit with the Service, in occupied vireo or gnatcatcher habitat adjacent to the TCE during the nesting season.

-LBVI and 73dB for CAGN, or another agreed upon limit with the USFWS, within occupied CA Gnatcatcher and least Bell's vireo habitat during nesting season; or, (2) noise does not exceed 5 dBA above ambient conditions if said levels are above 60 dBA LBVI and 73 dBA for CAGN, or another agreed upon limit.
-If construction noise levels within occupied adjacent habitat cannot be reduced below 60 dBA LBVI and 73 dBA for CAGN or another agreed upon limit, during nesting season of any year, and if those exceedances are documented to occur on two or more consecutive days, the Corps or project proponent will offset impacts at a 1:1 ratio per any period during the breeding season affected by such noise levels.
-This 1:1 ratio will be based on the acreage of occupied coastal sage scrub or riparian habitat outside the project footprint subject to noise levels above agreed-upon thresholds during the nesting season, per the number of breeding seasons affected (e.g., 1 acre of coastal sage scrub habitat affected by noise in two breeding seasons will result in 2 acres of restoration).
-The area affected will be determined by the periodic project noise monitoring.
-The Corps will identify restoration areas for offsetting noise impacts in coordination with USFWS and will maintain (continue weeding) those areas for a period of 5 years.
+a.
+If construction noise levels within occupied adjacent habitat cannot be reduced to 60 dBA Leq hourly (in areas at or below 60 dBA), or 5 dBA Leq hourly above ambient (in areas above 60 dBA), or another agreed upon limit with the Service, in adjacent occupied vireo or gnatcatcher habitat during nesting season, the Corps will require SCG to offset impacts at a 1:1 ratio per any period during the breeding season affected by such noise levels.
+This 1:1 ratio will be based on the acreage of occupied coastal sage scrub or riparian habitat outside the TCE subject to noise levels above 60 dBA Leq hourly (in areas at or below 60 dBA), or 5 dBA Leq hourly above ambient (in areas above 60 dBA), or another agreed upon limit with the Service during the nesting season, per the number of breeding seasons affected.
+The area affected will be determined by the periodic Project noise monitoring.
+If necessary, the Corps will identify or require SCG to identify restoration areas for offsetting noise impacts in coordination with the Service and will maintain (continue weeding) those areas for a period of 5 years.
+Offsetting measures could include the use of mitigation bank credits or direct habitat restoration.